mshumer/OpenReasoningEngine/README.md

 # OpenReasoningEngine

-This repo will serve as a modular, open-source test-time compute engine — anyone in the community with a useful idea to improve model capabilities through is encouraged to add their approach to the system.
+This repo serves as a modular, open-source test-time compute engine — anyone in the community with a useful idea to improve model capabilities is encouraged to add their approach to the system.
 As many approaches are added, this system will enable users to compose them to drastically increase capabilities.

+> **We are going to be very selective about what we add to this system.
+If an approach doesn't have a clear path to increasing the capabilities of the system, we will not add it.**

 ## Initial Features

-- Step-by-step reasoning with integrated tools (calculator, Python interpreter, web access, Wolfram Alpha)
+- Step-by-step reasoning with integrated tools (Python interpreter, web search via Perplexity, Wolfram Alpha)
-- Semantic chain search powered by Cohere embeddings so the models within the system can continually learn to better use this engine's rails
+- Planning from memory (continual learning from past experiences)
-- Parallel ensemble processing with multiple models (MoA)
+- Parallel ensemble processing with multiple models (mixture-of-agents)
-- Stateful Python interpreter sessions, enabling multiple threads at once
+- Reflection mode for self-checking reasoning steps
+- Planning system that learns from similar past tasks
 - Model-agnostic API supporting multiple providers (OpenAI, Anthropic, etc.)
+- Image input, function calling, multi-turn conversations

 ## Installation